microsoft/moaw/workshops/serverless-overview/workshop.md

       - https://azure.microsoft.com/en-us/solutions/serverless/
       Pourquoi on présenter Serverless  -->

-- An Azure Subscription with the `Contributor` role to create and manage the labs resources
+- An Azure Subscription with the `Contributor` role to create and manage the labs' resources
 - The [Azure CLI][az-cli-install] installed on your machine
 - The [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
 - If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
-- Register the Azure providers: `Microsoft.Logic`, `Microsoft.EventGrid`, `Microsoft.EventHub`
+- Register the Azure providers if not done yet: `Microsoft.Web`, `Microsoft.Logic`, `Microsoft.EventGrid`, `Microsoft.KeyVault`, `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`

 <div class="task" data-title="Task">